-A: A chess rating is a numerical grading that indicates the history of a player’s performance – and a statistical prediction of his/her near-future performance among other players in the same rating community
+A: A chess rating is a numerical estimate of a player’s strength and a statistical prediction of their performance among other players in the same rating community.

-Q: There are a lot of different kinds of ratings: NWSRS, USCF, FIDE, ICC, Chessmaster, chess.com., etc. What’s the difference?
+Q: There are a lot of different kinds of ratings: FIDE, USCF, NWSRS, lichess.org, chess.com., etc. What’s the difference?

 Q: What’s my Rating?

-A: The OSCF supports and endorses two rating systems.
-If you are a USCF member, you can look up your rating here: USCF.
-If you have played in an NWSRS-rated event, you can find your rating here: NWSRS.
+USCF members can look up their ratings here.
+If you played in an NWSRS-rated event, you can find your rating here.

 Q: Why use NWSRS ratings at all?
 Why not just use USCF ratings exclusively?